Forest modelling for sustainable forest management

 Individual and group assignments, seminars and field excursions are compulsory.

 Pass grades in two written assignments and participation in compulsory subjects.
-The grading criteria state what is required for different grades and what aspects of performance are assessed.- If the student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.
+The grading criteria state what is required for different grades and what aspects of performance are assessed.

 Other information